Using Digital Tools to Transform Student Learning in the World Language Classroom

 Course Delivery

-Students who matriculate into an Instructor-Facilitated course should adhere to the dates listed on the website.
-Final coursework should be submitted within one week after the course end date.
+Students in an instructor-facilitated course must adhere to the session start and end dates listed on the website.
+Final coursework must be submitted within one week after the course end date.
 Course extensions beyond one week are subject to a $50 fee.

-Required Textbook:
+Required Text

 About the Instructor